Reizeron/R0_Lorescape/Topics/my trade.md

 Class;Barbarian
 I'm a barbarian, and proud of it.
 I like the wilderness, and know how to live comfortably off the land.
 I know the various creatures of the wild, how to hunt them, what bits are good to eat, and what bits the city-folk will pay for.
 I know weapons and armor, and how to stay healthy, so I can play soldier for pay.
 But I hate taking orders, so I rather live by hunting.
 *;Barbarian; Wildlife*
+*Replace "various creatures" with "various [[native creatures]]" - R-Zero*

+Class;Hunter Province;Morrowind
+I am a hunter.
+I range across the ashlands and wastes, hunting for meat and hides.
+I know the [[native creatures]] of Vvardenfell, and know to avoid the diseased creatures, and the blighted creatures, for they are foul and worthless, and deadly to the careless hunter.
+I know the Ashlands and the Grazelands, Azura's Coast and Molag Amur, and can tell you of these places.
+*;Hunter; Ashlands geography*
+*Add a High Rock version - R-Zero*

 Class;Merchant
 I am a merchant.
 I look for goods that are well-made, that people want to buy, that I can buy and sell at a profit.
 There are many different kinds of materials I can buy and sell -- [[animal products]], [[vegetable products]], [[mineral products]], even [[exotic products]].
 Crafts and manufactured goods I deal in include weapons, armor, clothing, books, potions, enchanted items, and various housewares.
 I travel, talk with people I meet, buy what I like, and sell what people like.